BYU-TRG-Team/baseterm-api/README.md

   ```

   #### Note
   The export endpoint launches a session.
-To subscribe to the session that is launched, the **sessionId** will need to be used with the **session endpoint**.
+To subscribe to the session that is launched, the **sessionId** will need to be used with the **session endpoint** via HTTP SSE.
 </details>

 ---